ananis25/product-search/notes.md

 ## Bits I liked in PerfectRec

 The user interface is pretty neat.
-When looking into products of the same kind (laptop/phone/etc), an adaptive questionnaire learns user intent better than a text query input.
+When looking into products of the same kind (laptop/phone/etc), an adaptive questionnaire can learn user intent better than a text query input.

-- Recommendation based on explicit product attributes rather than collaborative filtering
+- Recommendation based on explicit product attributes rather than collaborative filtering over past interactions
   - Unlike consumables/clothes/media, the product attributes for a phone or laptop are ummm.. more _objective_?
 For ex, aesthetic of a particular sneakers line is sort of nebulous, so it needs to be modeled using aggregated shopping data.
 Say, clustering user profiles with similar purchases.
 Whereas, the utility of electronic purchases can be better decomposed into product specifications, like battery life and camera quality.
   - Electronic purchases are expensive, so the cost of a sub-optimal recommendation is high.
 Also, people don't buy them very often, so I am curious how much signal can be derived from sparse purchase data.
 For ex, shopping search results over-index on popularity when ranking ("similar users also bought this").

 - Serializable search state
-  - People often seek recommendations from friends, so tracking user supplied responses as an attribute-value map makes sharing easy.
+  - People often seek recommendations from friends, so tracking user supplied responses about their preferences as an attribute-value map makes sharing easy.
 However, I don't know if there is randomization/A-B testing involved since the ranked results will show up differently in that case.
   - It also makes the recommendation engine interpretable by stating which preferences each product is compatible with (or not).
 This makes comparisons easier.

 - Incremental elicitation of user preferences
-  - This is cool since long forms gets boring soon.
+  - This is cool since long form questionnaires get boring soon.
 Letting users browse the current best matches whle giving them the option to improve it by adding more details is neat.

 - Expert evaluation of catalog
   - This really depends on the quality of expert analysis.
 When done well, it ensures baseline quality of the products displayed and reduces chance of a bad purchase.
   - Scaling the quality of a product on important aspects, like camera quality or suitability for work, to a linear score, is also nice.